Warfactory-Offical/Hbm-s-Nuclear-Tech-CE/README.md

 ## **For development Java 17/21 is used!**

-We have [Jabel](https://github.com/bsideup/jabel) to target Java 8 bytecode seamlessly (make sure you don't use APIs introduced in Java 9+)
+We have [Jabel](https://github.com/bsideup/jabel) to target Java 8 bytecode seamlessly while still using modern syntax (make sure you don't use APIs introduced in Java 9+)

 ### General quickstart